-You’re on route 83 traveling at 65 mph and decide to look away and check your phone for four seconds.
+You are on route 83 traveling at 65 mph and decide to take your attention off the road to look at an incoming message on your phone.
+It is about four seconds until your eyes return to the road.
 Did you know in those four seconds you traveled the length of a football field – without looking at the road?

-Data from the National Safety Council shows more than 40,000 people were killed in automobile accidents in 2018 in the U.S., and studies have shown distracted driving is a major cause.
+Data from the National Safety Council shows 42,795 people were killed in auto accidents in 2020, which is up eight percent from the previous year.
+A major cause of auto accidents is distracted driving.
 Driving when your attention is anywhere except the road is risky and dangerous – and can change lives in an instant.

-Here are five critical tips to minimize distractions when you’re behind the wheel.
+Our auto accident attorneys at Dale E. Anstine are offering up five critical tips to minimize distractions when you are behind the wheel.

-According to the National Highway Traffic Safety Administration, approximately 481,000 drivers are using cell phones while driving in the U.S. When distractions are within arm’s reach, it’s tempting to take a quick peek to stay connected.
-But remember, it can only take one or two seconds to cause an accident due to inattention.
+According to the National Highway Traffic Safety Administration, at any given moment, approximately 800,000 drivers are using cell phones while driving in the United States.
+When distractions are within arm’s reach, it is tempting to take a quick peek to stay connected.
+But remember, it can only take a second to cause an auto accident due to inattention.

-Put your mobile device, work files and other sources of distraction in the back seat or the trunk.
-That way, it’s more difficult to take your attention away from the road.
+The auto accident lawyers at Dale E. Anstine encourage you to put your mobile device, work files and other sources of distraction in the back seat or the trunk.
+That way, it is more difficult to take your attention away from the road.

 When riding in a vehicle as a passenger, speak up if the driver becomes distracted.
 Offer to send a text, adjust the volume on the radio, or input a new destination into the navigation system so the driver can remain focused on the road ahead of them.

 Remember that 65 mph statistic from earlier?
 Turning your eyes away from the road while driving 65 mph to adjust the volume or make a change in the navigation system means you may have blindly traveled the length of a football field.